tipi-build/docs/05-dependencies.md

 #### - `x` : exclude directory from scan

-Directories can be explicitely excluded from source scanning by listing them in the `x` attribute.
+Directories can be explicitly excluded from source scanning by listing them in the `x` attribute.
 Directories starting with a `.` (dot) are ignored by default

-> You can suffix the key it with the target platform to selectively include implementation dir by platform
+> You can suffix the key it with the target platform to selectively include implementation directory by platform
 >
 > Specifying ``"x:wasm-cxx17" : ["src/native-code"]`` will compile the project without the sources found in the `src/native-code` directory for the WebAssembly target.